 – Study authentic examples to improve English proficiency

-In Lesson 2 of our short course on adverbs, we divide this word type into three categories and sixteen subcategories so that students can better identify and use adverbs in their speech and writing.
+In Chapter 2 of our short reader on adverbs, we divide this word type into three categories and sixteen subcategories so that students can better identify and use adverbs in their speech and writing.
 As a fairly broad grouping of words, adverbs can be a little tricky to master by patterns and rules alone.
 This is because adverbs are able to modify many parts of speech, including adjectives, other adverbs, verbs, prepositional phrases and sentences, often answering the how, when, where, how often or to what extent of an expression.
-If you’ve ever found this word type challenging to perfect, learning about their various benefits and uses in this lesson should improve your ability.
+If you’ve ever found this word type challenging to perfect, learning about their various benefits and uses in this chapter should improve your ability.

 What are the three categories of adverb?